-After we recently told you that money expert Clark Howard prefers to store his valuables in a home safe rather than a safe deposit box at a bank or credit union, we got some questions about choosing the right home safe for your particular needs.
+Money expert Clark Howard prefers to store his valuables in a home safe rather than a safe deposit box at a bank or credit union.
+You may be wondering how to choose the right home safe for your particular needs.

 The most important things to consider when selecting a safe for your home are size, the types of protection you’re looking for and — of course — price.
 Let’s walk through the options in each of those categories.